Skip to Content

 Bicycling is a great way to explore Tulum

-A fun way to see the area is to go biking in Tulum.
+One of the cool things to do in the Riviera Maya (and a fun way to see Tulum) is to go biking in Tulum.

 We rented bicycles and went for an exploratory ride.
 There are many little bike rental stands around.
 And the cost is only a few dollars for a couple of hours.